 Take full advantage of probation – if that’s your sentence – and avoid any further legal trouble by adhering strictly to your probation’s terms and conditions.
 That’s the best course.

-IF YOU FACE A VOP CHARGE IN FAIRFAX
+IF YOU FACE A VOP CHARGE IN MANASSAS

 Nevertheless, if you are facing a VOP charge, you cannot face it alone.
-Fairfax probation violation attorney Scott C. Nolan will represent you at a VOP hearing and bring the matter to a fair and just resolution.
+Manassas criminal defense attorney Scott C. Nolan will represent you at a VOP hearing and bring the matter to a fair and just resolution.

 Since 2000, attorney Scott C. Nolan has represented clients charged with crimes ranging from traffic violations to violent felonies in Northern Virginia’s state and federal courts.
 He knows how important it is to avoid a VOP conviction.